Curtain Fullness Guide: How Wide Should Curtains Be for a Luxurious Look?

 Example: 60-inch rod → 120 inches total curtain width

-If you’re unsure which ratio to choose, start here.
+If you are unsure which ratio to choose, start here.

 2.5× Fullness: Luxurious & Designer-Level